 Building tax is payable on the ownership of buildings.
-The taxpayer is the person who owns the building on January 1 of each tax year.
+The taxpayer is the person who owns the building on 1 January of each tax year.
 Local authorities determine the level of taxation.

-The maximum rate of building tax per annum is:
+The maximum rate of building tax per annum in 2024 is (which upper threshold is revised in accordance with relevant consumer price index annually):

-- HUF1,100 per m2, or - 3.6% of the adjusted market value of the building
+- HUF2,508.6 per m2, or - 3.6% of the adjusted market value of the building